AhmedKamruddin/Anti-Keylogger/README.md

    ```
    sudo ./bin/anti-keylogger
    ```
-   To see the background processes taking place, uncomment printf statements in src/module1.c and src/module2.c.
+   To see the background working of the program, uncomment printf statements in src/module1.c and src/module2.c.